Find answers to your most frequently asked questions here. View the mortgages section first, or scroll down for our savings FAQs.

 If you know what mortgage deal you want and are confident you don’t need financial advice, you can complete and return the form yourself.

-If you aren’t sure what mortgage deal would be suitable for you, you can return to your original independent financial adviser or visit www.unbiased.co.uk to find a new one.
+If you don’t understand the details of your new mortgage deal, or you’re not sure which mortgage deal would be suitable for you, you can return to your original Independent Financial Adviser (IFA) or visit Find 27,000 IFAs, Financial Advisers, Mortgage Brokers, Accountants & Bookkeepers | Unbiased to find a new one.

-By choosing to use an independent financial adviser you’ll be protected by the Financial Conduct Authority (FCA).
+By choosing to use an independent Financial Adviser you’ll be protected by the Financial Conduct Authority (FCA).
+If you choose not to take financial advice, you won’t get the same Financial Conduct Authority (FCA) protection you would get with an advised service.

 We’ll write to you 90 days before your current mortgage deal comes to an end.